listener-js/listener/docs/README.md

 ## Listener execution order

 Listeners always run in succession, based on a sort index (prepend: -1, main: 0, append: 1).
+The default strategy is `{ append: 1 }` when no sort option is provided.

 In some cases you might want to make sure your listener runs before all calls, or conversely make sure it runs last: